API Platform natively supports the OpenAPI API specification format.

 path: /api_documentation

-controller: api_platform.swagger_ui.action
+controller: api_platform.swagger_ui.processor

 Change /api_documentation to the URI you wish Swagger UI to be accessible on.